donebyfreddy/azure-resume/README.md

 - This is how you can [deploy an Azure Function to Azure with GitHub Actions.](https://github.com/marketplace/actions/azure-functions-action)
 - [Implement .NET testing in GitHub Actions.](https://docs.github.com/en/actions/guides/building-and-testing-net)

-## TO DO

-- Implement tests into CICD.
-- Create IaC files.
-- Improve tests and tests documentation.